wp-plugins/customericare-livechat/readme.txt

 = Does it support canned responses? =

 Yes.
 We recently added a feature called Quick Responses for fast answers.
 Use them by clicking # when chatting.

-= Is there a one time payment option? =

-No, however we're considering this model.
-Let us know please if this is something for you!

 = Can I translate the chat box? =